Skip to main content

 Goal

 The Bolinas Lagoon tidal estuary is a 1,100-acre Ramsar wetland of international importance located in Marin County.
-The project focuses on restoring Lewis Gulch Creek and the wetlands area at the northern tip of the lagoon.
-Goals for this grant-funded project are to connect Lewis Gulch Creek to its floodplain and restore the functions of the historic alluvial fan, enhance fish passage, provide for sea-level rise resiliency, and to improve traffic safety on California State Route 1 at the intersection with Olema-Bolinas Road after the removal of the crossover road.
+The project focused on restoring Lewis Gulch Creek and the wetlands area at the northern tip of the lagoon.
+Goals for this grant-funded project were to connect the creek to its floodplain and restore the functions of the historic alluvial fan, enhance fish passage, provide for sea-level rise resilience, reduce roadway flooding, and improve traffic safety on California State Route 1 at the intersection with Olema-Bolinas Road following the removal of the Crossover Road (Fairfax-Bolinas Road).

 Approach

-WRA is responsible for hydraulic modeling and analysis using HEC-RAS, creek restoration design, and alternatives analysis for the pre-design phase.
-Restoration elements include a large log-based bank protection structure at a creek bend close to Highway 1, a new creek alignment with log structures to promote floodplain utilization and fish passage, abandonment of a former creek bed, removal of a road and restoration into salt marsh habitat, and native landscape design for multiple hydrologic zones.
-WRA has prepared biological and wetlands assessments in support of design and permitting.
+WRA was responsible for hydraulic modeling and analysis using HEC-RAS, alternatives analysis during the pre-design phase, creek restoration design, and oversight during project implementation.
+Restoration elements included a log and vegetated soil lift-based bank protection structure at a creek bend close to Highway 1, a new creek alignment with log structures to promote floodplain utilization and fish passage, abandonment of a former creek bed, removal of a road and restoration into marsh habitat, and native landscape design for multiple hydrologic zones.
+WRA prepared biological and wetlands assessments in support of design and permitting.
+Design development was informed by extensive technical modeling, environmental and cultural studies, and a years-long public and agency engagement process led by Marin County Parks.

-WRA is responsible for the CEQA and environmental compliance services and coordinating closely with the County and One Tam on the design and permitting strategy.
-WRA is also collaborating with the NOAA Restoration Center to plan for programmatic Section 7 and Coastal Zone regulatory review using advanced approvals developed by the NOAA RC.
+WRA was responsible for CEQA and environmental compliance services and coordinated closely with the County and One Tam on the design and permitting strategy.
+WRA employed a collaborative permitting approach to streamline regulatory review with a programmatic Section 7 and Coastal Zone regulatory review using advanced approvals developed by the NOAA Restoration Center.

 Impact